thiagoa/thiagoa.github.io/_posts/2021-07-29-command-line-history-tricks.markdown

 comments: true
 ---

+You can read the brazilian portuguese version of this post [here](http://thiagoa.github.io/dicas-de-historico-de-linha-de-comando/).

-For any given computer task, there are usually shortcuts to make it faster and be more precise.
-However, the main problem is not being slow; the point is, dragging a cursor to a target one character at a time (holding down an arrow key or something), copying and pasting with the mouse, etc, quickly gets tiring and unexciting.
+There are usually shortcuts for any given computer task to make it go faster or be more precise.
+However, the problem is not being slow; the point is, dragging a cursor to a target one character at a time (holding down an arrow key or something), copying and pasting with the mouse, etc, quickly gets tiring and unexciting.
 It builds up mental overhead over the course of a day.

 When it comes to the shell, there are multiple ways of being precise.
 Shells have advanced history expansion and editing capabilities.
 I don't mean to overwhelm you with this post.
-The goal here is to provide you with some shortcuts and a mental model for you to remember them, because, otherwise, they are not so easy to remember.
+The goal here is to provide you with a few shortcuts and a mental model for you to remember them, because, otherwise, they wouldn't be so easy to remember.

 ## The shell expansion character

 The shell expansion character is `!` (bang).
-This is the first thing you should remember, **ever**.
-Starting with a bang, you can expand:
+That is the first thing you should remember, **ever**.
+With a bang, you can expand:

 - Anything from the current command: the full string, a specific argument, a range of arguments, etc.
 - Anything from the last command: the full string, a specific argument, a range of arguments, etc.